Can my landlord raise my rent during the COVID-19 pandemic?Updated June 17

 There is a rent freeze in 2021 because of the COVID-19 pandemic.
 Your landlord can’t raise your rent at all from January 1, 2021 to December 31, 2021.
-This is because the government announced that the rent increase guideline for the year 2021 will be zero percent.
+This is because the government announced that the rent increase guideline for the year 2021 is zero percent.

 The rent freeze also applies to newer units that are normally not covered by the guideline.
 So even if your building was first occupied or your unit was created after November 15, 2018, your landlord can’t raise your rent in 2021.